grafana/agent/docs/sources/flow/reference/components/loki.process.md

 previously extracted value.

 The `expressions` field is the set of key-value pairs of MESPath expressions to run.
-The map key defines the name with which the data is extracted as, while the map value is the expression used to populate the value.
+The map key defines the name with which the data is extracted, while the map value is the expression used to populate the value.

 Here's a given log line and two JSON stages to run.